nodejs/node/doc/api/esm.md

 <!--name=esm-->

-Node contains support for ES Modules based upon the [the Node EP for ES Modules][].
+Node.js contains support for ES Modules based upon the [the Node.js EP for ES Modules][].

 Not all features of the EP are complete and will be landing as both VM support and implementation is ready.
 Error messages are still being polished.